 The toms are mounted with the YESS mounting system, which is the same feature used for most of Yamaha’s top-tier kits.
 The tom mounts are incredibly easy to position.

-Overall, it’s an amazing set, and most drummers would be shocked when finding out the low price after listening to it.
+Overall, it’s an amazing set, and most drummers would be shocked when they find out the low price after listening to it.

 Pros